I had never really thought that much about Britain before…

 And to take me with her.

-But, before we depart these shores for the last time, she tells me she wants to go on a grand tour of the whole country: to see all the places on this island she hasn’t seen before, to feel like she’s really embraced Britain and Britishness.
-To feel like a real Briton.
+But before we depart these shores for the last time, she told me she wants to go on one last grand tour of the whole country.

-After 40 years of living here, I realise I hardly really know a thing about this country either.
+After 40 years of living here, I realised I hardly really knew a thing about this country either.

 So I agreed.
 And then began to wonder just what I would see on this tour.

-Even in its duller moments it would surely still be of interest to me – what with the knowledge that the backcloth to the journey, Britain, having contributed something, somehow, to who I am.
+Even in its duller moments it would surely still be of interest to me.
+What with the knowledge that the backcloth to this journey – the countryside and towns and people and culture of Britain – having contributed something, someway, to who I am.

 But would I find it frustrating?
 Never living up to my idea of what the country should be?
 What I hoped it would be?

 Would seeing many of these places in my home country for the first time, plus through the eyes of my accompanying Greek travelling partner – my Giristroula as they say in Greece for a girl who likes to wander – give me a unique view into the land of my birth?

 Or would it leave me as dispossessed and disoriented as her?